 Celebrating Open Access

-The HSE Open Access publishing award was established in 2014 to encourage and reward open access publishing in the Irish health sector.
+The HSE Open Access Research Awards were established in 2014 to encourage and reward open access publishing in the Irish health sector.

 Submissions are invited from across a range of disciplines in health and social care.